StanHash/lyn/README.md

 - basic section outputting (symbols, data, relocations).
 - auto-generating hooks for jumping to replacement functions.
 - the ability to transform relative calls (BLs) into long calls via generated veneers.
+- link against a reference without outputting symbols from that reference.

 ### New